Frequently Asked Questions

 Why the Seattle area?

 As a global leader in the science and technology sectors, Seattle is a natural home for the next math museum in the country.
-The Seattle area employs more than 180,000 technology workers, many of whom are math enthusiasts who use math in some form at their job.
+The Seattle area employs tens of thousands of STEM workers, as well as many other math enthusiasts who use mathematics in some form at their job.

 Have more questions?
 Get in touch.